nijam10/Voltrans/README.md

 ## 🌳 About The Project

-**EcoWheels** is a web platform designed to make renting electric vehicles simple, fast, and accessible.
+**Voltrans** is a web platform designed to make renting electric vehicles simple, fast, and accessible.
 Our mission is to promote sustainable transportation by providing a reliable service for users who want to reduce their carbon footprint.

 This application was developed as a final project for our Project-Based Learning course, showcasing our ability to build a full-featured, production-ready web application from the ground up using modern tools and best practices.